mate-desktop-legacy-archive/archlinux-packages/README.md

     ./builder.sh -t build

 The above will automatically build every package in the tree, or just build those packages that have newer PKGBUILDs that are currently unbuilt.
-You can also audit the build status using:

-    ./builder.sh -t audit

-This will provide lots of useful information about each package in the tree and also automatically create/update the relevant `.install` files.

 ### Build and Package logs